commentary Romans 13

 11 And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.
 12 The night is far spent, the day is at hand: let us therefore cast off the works of darkness, and let us put on the armour of light.

 As the years go by, the time for salvation grows more urgent.
-And for the already saved, the passing years often tend unto comfort, laxity and even slumber.
+And for the already saved, the passing years can tend to lure unto comfort, laxity and even slumber.
 It is high time to awake.
 This has never been more true!
 The night is far spent…Awake thou that sleepest (Eph 5:14).

 Knowing the time (kairos, the season).
 Many are able to discern the coming weather by looking at the sky, but they cannot discern the signs of the times (Mat 16:3).
 Lift up your eyes, and look on the fields, for they are white already unto harvest (John 4:35).
 The Scriptures urgently warn the churches to take heed, to watch and pray always (Luke 21:34-36), for the Day will come suddenly, like a snare, at an hour when ye think not (Luke 12:40).
 Know the time!
 It is increasingly important, yet I see less and less urgency in this matter among the people of God.
 But ye, brethren, are not in darkness, that that Day should overtake you as a thief.
 Ye are all the children of light…therefore let us not sleep, as do others (1Thes 5:3-8)